Luxury is not affordable: Fines for teenagers on Whoosh and MTS Urent electric scooters skyrocket

-Previously, companies fined 10,000 rubles for such violations.
+Previously, companies fined 10,000 rubles for such a violation.
 The reason for the tightening of sanctions was statistics — teenagers under 16 turned out to be the most accident-prone category of users.
 Their trips often end in trouble due to numerous violations of traffic rules.

 Teenagers violate the rules more often than adults, which leads to accidents and other unpleasant situations.
 Now parents will have to think carefully before allowing their children to ride rented electric scooters.

-It is worth noting that the age limit of the services — 16 or 18 years — is stricter than in the traffic rules.
-According to the traffic rules, it is allowed to drive low-power personal mobility devices (PMD) from the age of 14.
+It is worth noting that the age limit of the services — 16 or 18 years — is stricter than in the Traffic Rules.
+According to the traffic rules, low-power personal mobility devices (SIM) can be driven from the age of 14.

 Read more on the topic: